 Corsair Bay, January 2017

 Let me tell you about coming out.
 About waking up in the middle of the night in the second week of that brave new world, and sitting up suddenly in bed, eyes wide.
 I’m gay, I whispered into the darkness.
-I’m really really gay.
+I’m actually gay.
 And suddenly I found myself on my knees beside the bed, hands clasped.
 I want to live my best life.
 I want to live my actual life.
 It was a prayer.
 A promise.
 My vow to me.

 How did I do it?
 How did I do those first days of knowing, sludging through grief and shock, not breathing a word out loud.
 Panicked and stricken with every thought of the future, every thing that would not be.
 All the plans so tenderly hoped for.
 Every goal we’d worked so hard for.
 And the girls.
 The girls.
 I told Pat late on a Saturday evening in November, over a year ago now.
 After a long day of waiting, knowing it was time to tell him the truth.
 After writing it in my journal for the first time that morning; I’m gay.
-And then saying those fresh new words out loud to a friend that afternoon.
+And then saying those brand new words out loud to a friend that afternoon.
 I couldn’t go a moment longer without telling him.

 It was like there had been a death in the family, we both felt it.
 The words had come out quickly, tumbled out clumsily, because there was no point in prolonging anything.
 I’ve realised I’m gay, I said.
 You know the thing I was upset about last weekend, I’ve realised why I was so upset about it.
 It’s because there’s something I’m wanting that’s more than what I have in my life right now.
 I want to be in a relationship with a woman.
 I’m gay.
 And we both sat there stunned.